Travel Advisory for Republic of Guinea

 Do

-- Dress modestly to respect local Islamic customs.
+- Dress modestly and conservatively to respect the local Islamic traditions, particularly when visiting markets or rural villages.

 Don't